Tony Parisi (software developer): 2023-present

-In July of 2023, Parisi founded Metatron Studio as a content studio for the Metaverse, focused on entertainment projects that integrate music, live theater, computer graphics, virtual and augmented reality and blockchain technology.
+In July 2023, Parisi founded Metatron Studio as a content studio for the Metaverse, focused on entertainment projects that integrate music, live theater, computer graphics, virtual and augmented reality and blockchain technology.
 Parisi, also a Berklee College of Music alumnus, launched multiple NFT collections based on his original music.

-In May of 2023 he released the NFT for Cradle to Grave, a protest song about gun violence and reproductive rights in the US.
-In July of 2023, Parisi launched the NFT collection for Judgment Day, Parisi's original rock opera about the end of the world.
+In May 2023 he released the NFT for Cradle to Grave, a protest song about gun violence and reproductive rights in the US.
+In July 2023, Parisi launched the NFT collection for Judgment Day, Parisi's original rock opera about the end of the world.
 The cast recording was published on major streaming music services in late 2022.
 Parisi is using a portion of the proceeds from the Judgment Day NFT collection to fund development of the live show, and has publicly stated that he will remove the music for Judgment Day from streaming services once the collection sells out, offering access to the music to NFT and live show ticket holders.